kvo110/fitness_tracker/README.md

         - Can you help me determine why my Theme Mode toggle is not working based on my code for the home_screen and settings_screen?

-- Thursday Oct 16;
-    - How do create a helper to delete the HTML tags from the API text.
-    - After running this code on the emulator, there is an error with the API getting the workout names.
-Can you help me determine why its not properly fetching from the API?